robusta-dev/robusta/docs/configuration/ai-analysis.rst

      - No
    * - ``variables``
      - dictionary
-     - A set of key-value pairs defining variables that can be used within tools and commands.
-Values can reference environment variables using the ``$VARIABLE_NAME`` syntax.
+     - A set of key-value pairs defined by the user, not seen by LLM.
+These variables are typically used for configuring API keys, credentials, or other sensitive values that the LLM does not have visibility into.
+Values can reference environment variables using the $VARIABLE_NAME syntax.
      - No
    * - ``prerequisites``
      - list